Museum of the Home Ticket Portal

 Book now

-£60.00 Haveli Diaries Block Printing Workshop Haveli Diaries Block Printing Workshop Block print your own cushion cover in this hands-on workshop exploring block printing and its significance in Indian textile traditions.
+£60.00 15 patterned wooden blocks laid out on a table, with a jug in the background and printed textile in the foreground.
+Block Printing Workshop with Haveli Diaries Block print your own cushion cover in this hands-on workshop exploring block printing and its significance in Indian textile traditions.

 Sunday 7th September, 2-4pm